julyvee/julyvee.github.io/_posts/2023-03-15-retrospective-not-regrettospective.markdown

 ### Set the Stage

 The first item on the agenda is setting the stage.
 This involves an icebreaker or reflection exercise, reviewing past action items, presenting the retro format and theme, and setting the time frame and agenda.
-The ice breaker question is usually positive and non-controversial (e.g. "What was your favorite lunch this week?"), which makes it easier for everyone to participate.
-This creates an optimistic mood for the retrospective.
+The ice breaker question is usually positive and non-controversial (e.g. "What was your favorite lunch this week?"), which creates an optimistic mood for the retrospective and makes it easier for everyone to participate.
 By including everyone from the beginning, it becomes more likely that they will share later.
 Additionally, the facilitator can use this item to align the retro with the team's goals.
 In an online retrospective, this is a good moment to encourage people to turn on the camera so they will feel more connected.

 Skipping this item can cause the retro to fail.
 When team members are not given the opportunity to warm up and connect, they may not feel comfortable sharing their thoughts and opinions later on.
 It is also essential to establish a clear agenda and time frame to ensure that the retro remains focused and productive.